If you are applying for the Full Time course from outside of the UK click apply now

 If your qualification is not listed above, please contact the Student Administration team at studentadmin@sunderland.ac.uk for further advice.

-You must have a Disclosure Barring Service (DBS) check before you can start this course, and you will also need to complete a medical pro forma.
+You must have a Disclosure Barring Service (DBS) check before you can start this course and you'll also need to complete a medical pro forma.

 The annual, full-time fee for this course is:

 If you currently serve (or have recently served) within the Armed Forces, then the Ministry of Defence's ELCAS scheme may be able to help cover your funding for this course.
-For more information, see our Funding for Armed Forces personnel page.
+Read more about funding for Armed Forces personnel.

 This information was correct at the time of publication.

-BA (Hons) Childhood Studies leads to a range of careers in children's services.
-Many of our graduates go on to work in health, social care, education, childcare, charities, and voluntary organisations, while many go on to study postgraduate courses such as PGCE Primary Education, MA Social Work, MA Childhood and Youth Studies, and MSc Inequality and Society.
+The BA (Hons) Childhood Studies degree can lead to a range of careers in children's services.
+Many of our graduates go on to work in health, social care, education, childcare, charities, and voluntary organisations, while many go on to study postgraduate courses such as the PGCE Primary Education, MA Social Work, MA Childhood and Youth Studies, or MSc Inequality and Society.
 Some of our graduates also choose to qualify as teachers.

 Your portfolio of evidence, along with your end of year assessments, will be based on nine different competencies, including advocating for children’s rights, observing children, planning activities for children, and developing your professional skills.
 Developing these pieces of evidence and your practical skills are excellent for your progression after you complete your degree.

 Your next steps may include furthering your studies or entering into your chosen career, and by completing the ECGPC route, you will be adding credence to your applications.
-You will be a recognised Early Years practitioner (at level 6) and employers and education establishments will know that you have completed relevant practice experience.
-Also, Early Education and Childcare practitioners are now classified as Associate Professionals (Major Group 3 – Professional) instead of Teaching and Childcare Support Occupations (Major Group 6 – Non-Professional).
-This enhances your degree but also increases your chances of having appropriate graduate/professional employment in the early childhood field.
+You'll be a recognised Early Years practitioner (at level 6) and employers and education establishments will know that you've completed relevant practice experience.

-If you choose to take this pathway, you will graduate with the degree title BA (Hons) Childhood Studies with Early Childhood Graduate Practitioner Competencies.
-We are the only university in the North East to offer this, so it's a truly unique opportunity.
+If you choose to take this pathway, you'll graduate with the degree title BA (Hons) Childhood Studies with Early Childhood Graduate Practitioner Competencies.
 Hear more about the ECGPC pathway from one of our graduates.

 The University of Sunderland’s Centre for Applied Social Sciences (CASS) regularly hosts visiting speakers and it can be an excellent way to learn from the experiences of people who already have a strong track record in social policy.